Democrats argue Trump planted seeds of Capitol attack with false election claims

 No U.S. president has ever been removed from office via impeachment.
 Bill Clinton was impeached in 1998 and Andrew Johnson in 1868 but they also were acquitted.
 Richard Nixon resigned in 1974 rather than face impeachment over the Watergate scandal.

-Reporting by Richard Cowan and David Morgan; writing by Sonya Hepinstall; Editing by Scott Malone and Alistair Bell
+Reporting by Richard Cowan and David Morgan, additional reporting by Karen Freifeld and Jan Wolfe; writing by Sonya Hepinstall; Editing by Scott Malone and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.